By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 If your seder falls on Shabbat, there are some special prayers and rituals for that, but don’t be the guy who insists on doing extra prayers.
 That’s like telling the teacher they forgot to assign homework.
 Just do the normal seder and don’t be a baby.

 The seder plate is very important.
-It’s a special plate with 5 ceremonial items on it: the carpas (green vegetable), baytzah (egg), maror (bitter herb), haroset (no translation), and z’roa (shank bone).
+It’s a special plate with 5 ceremonial items on it: the carpas (green vegetable), baytzah (egg), maror (bitter herb), haroset (no translation/don’t remember this one off the top of my head and am too lazy to Google it), and z’roa (shank bone).

 Another important holy item is Elijah’s cup.
 This is a cup of wine we leave for Elijah the prophet.
 He shows up after we finish dinner, drinks the wine, and leaves, which is pretty rude, if you ask me.
 I don’t know why we invite him back every year.
 He’s the worst guest ever.